ryansgot/smc-gradle-plugin/README.md

 # smc-gradle-plugin
-Gradle plugin for the State Machine Compiler (SMC) that makes it easier to use in a gradle project
+Gradle plugin for the State Machine Compiler (SMC) that makes it easier to use in a gradle project.
+See [SMC Gradle Plugin Examples](https://github.com/ryansgot/smc-gradle-plugin-example) for sample projects.

 ## What is the State Machine Compiler?
 The SMC project is hosted on sourceforge here: http://smc.sourceforge.net/.
 It serves to generate state machine code for you via supplying a DSL.
 Please see the website for more information.